SeiraGnn/Business_Case/README.md

-# Sample Business Case
+# Sample Data Analyst Business Case
-Showcase project of a fictional business case where you are asked to produce and Analytics Report comparing three different sales strategies for a company.
+Showcase project of a fictional Data Analyst business case where you are asked to produce and Analytics Report comparing three different sales strategies for a company.
 The project goal is to use Python to Explore, Visualize, and Analyze the company sales' data to establish a Business Metric and issue recommendations.

 There are two files included: